What is conjugal partner sponsorship?

 The IRCC considers the following for a conjugal partner:

-• Mutual commitment to share in each other’s life
+• Mutual commitment to each other.

 Image